narasimhapalla/SpringBootApp1/restful-web-services/src/main/resources/readme.txt

-HATEOAS -> Spring HATEOAS is used to create dynamic URI links using custom objects
+HATEOAS -> Spring HATEOAS is used to create dynamic URI links using custom objects (Hyper media as the engine of application state)

 Validation -> Validation package is used to validate user input